Western Australia Wildflowers

 Accommodation: Pan Pacific, Perth

-With our bags packed full of wonderful memories, we are transferred to the airport for our return flight to Brisbane.
+With our bags packed full of wonderful memories, we are transferred to the airport for our respective flights home.
 We arrive home from our incredible trip to South West WA.

 Included Meals: Breakfast